YuwenLi11/NetProgAndAppl/Team5Lab2/Q2/readme.md

-# Team5 Lab2-Q1 Readme
+# Team5 Lab2-Q2 Readme

 ## Purpose and Introduction
-This program include the sources of the following Connection-oriented file servers
+This program include the sources of the following Connectionless file servers
 * Iterative server
 * Concurrent Multiprocessing server with one process per request
 * Concurrent Multithreading server with one thread per request